opentomb/OpenTomb/README.md

     cmake . && make

-The required dependencies are the development headers for SDL2, png, LUA 5.2, ZLIB.
+The required dependencies are the development headers for SDL2, png, ZLIB.
 You can install them in an Ubuntu-based distro with this command:

-    sudo apt-get install libopenal-dev libsdl2-dev libpng12-dev liblua5.2-dev libglu1-mesa-dev zlib1g-dev
+    sudo apt-get install libopenal-dev libsdl2-dev libpng12-dev libglu1-mesa-dev zlib1g-dev

 On Mac, use XCode project, which is also available in source code.

 NB: Please note that OpenTomb requires C++11 (`-std=c++11`) flag to compile properly!
-You may use CPU-specific optimization flags (`-march=prescott`, `-march=i486`, `-march=core2`), as well as general optimization flags (`-O1` and `-O2`), but DON'T USE `-O3` flag, as Bullet tends to crash with this optimization level (GCC 5.1+ may compile it without errors).
+You may use CPU-specific optimization flags (`-march=prescott`, `-march=i486`, `-march=core2`), as well as general optimization flags (`-O1`, `-O2` and `-O3`), but `-O3` flag on old GCC versions may prevent to engine crash as Bullet tends to crash with this optimization level (GCC 5.1+ may compile it without errors).

 ### Running and Configuration ###